2 investors reach deal to buy NYC’s historic Plaza Hotel

 The deal is scheduled to close on June 25.

-The Times said Sandeep Wadhwa of the Sahara Group, which owns a 70 percent stake in the hotel, confirmed the deal.
+The Times says Sandeep Wadhwa of the Sahara Group, which owns a 70 percent stake in the hotel, confirmed the deal.

 Most Read Business Stories